fjebaker/eht-gpwg-talk-2024/presentation/main.typ

   1. Gradus.jl
     - Spacetime agnostic approaches to general relativistic ray-tracing
     - Decomposing and piecing together model components
-  2. Our immediate applications in X-ray astronomy
+  2. Our immediate applications
-    - Relativistic blurring of reflection spectra
+    - Accretion in X-ray: relativistic reflection spectra
+    - Our needs and solutions
     - X-ray tests of GR?
   3. Possible applications for the GPWG
     - Catalogue of spacetimes